How can I be set free, saved or be righteous before God is a question that has been ask since Adam and Eve were kicked out of the garden.

 Romans 3:23 KJV For all have sinned, and come short of the glory of God;

-The wording that is used is no one and all.
-This means there are no exceptions.
-Everyone in the world outside of faith in Christ are the no one and the all.
-Which means we have all fallen in that category.
+In Romans 3 tells us there are no exceptions to be a sinner.
+Everyone in the world outside of faith in Christ are the “none” and the “all”.
+Which means before salvation we are all in this category.
 The cost of our sin is death (Romans 6:23).
 This is eternal death in eternal misery, hell (Revelation 20:13-15, Revelation 21:8,27; Revelation 22:15).

 Should We Follow Our Heart?